Isambard Kingdom Brunel

-In 2002, Brunel was placed second in a BBC public poll to determine the "100 Greatest Britons."
+In 2002, Brunel was placed second in a BBC public poll to determine the "100 Greatest Britons".
 In 2006, the bicentenary of his birth, a major programme of events celebrated his life and work under the name Brunel 200.

 Early life

 Isambard Kingdom Brunel was born on 9 April 1806 in Britain Street, Portsea, Portsmouth, Hampshire, where his father was working on block-making machinery.
 He was named Isambard after his father, the French civil engineer Sir Marc Isambard Brunel, and Kingdom after his English mother, Sophia Kingdom.

+His mother's sister, Elizabeth Kingdom, was married to Thomas Mudge Jr, son of Thomas Mudge the horologist.

 He had two elder sisters, Sophia, the eldest child, and Emma.
 The whole family moved to London in 1808 for his father's work.
 Brunel had a happy childhood, despite the family's constant money worries, with his father acting as his teacher during his early years.
 His father taught him drawing and observational techniques from the age of four, and Brunel had learned Euclidean geometry by eight.
-During this time, he also learned to speak French fluently and the basic principles of engineering.
-He was encouraged to draw interesting buildings and identify any faults in their structure.
+During this time, he learned to speak French fluently and the basic principles of engineering.
+He was encouraged to draw interesting buildings and identify any faults in their structure, and like his father he demonstrated an aptitude for mathematics and mechanics.

 When Brunel was eight, he was sent to Dr Morrell's boarding school in Hove, where he learned classics.
-His father, a Frenchman by birth, was determined that Brunel should have access to the high-quality education he had enjoyed in his youth in France; accordingly, at the age of 14, the younger Brunel was enrolled first at the University of Caen, then at Lycée Henri-IV in Paris.
+His father, a Frenchman by birth, was determined that Brunel should have access to the high-quality education he had enjoyed in his youth in France.
+Accordingly, at the age of 14, the younger Brunel was enrolled firstly at a college in Caen, then at Lycée Henri-IV in Paris.